l31g/coral/docs/final/markdown.md

 #### Semantic Analyzer (semantic.ml) ####

-The semantic analyzer takes the AST from the front-end and traverses it doing various types of checks:
+The semantic analyzer, an OCaml program, takes the AST from the front-end and traverses it doing various types of checks:

 * Checks if a function exists when it is called
 * Checks if a variable has been declared when it is used